June Salter: Career

-Stage work
+Stage

-After years of amateur productions, such as St George United Artists' Rookery Nook at St James' Hall in 1953, Salter was invited to take part in Bill Orr's Hit and Run (the first Phillip Street Revue), then Hat Trick with Charles Tingwell, Gordon Chater, Bettina Welch, John Ewart, Lyle O'Hara and Ray Barrett.
+After years of amateur productions, including St George United Artists' Rookery Nook at St James' Hall, Salter was invited to take part in Bill Orr's 1953 production of Hit and Run (the first Phillip Street Revue).
+She followed this with Hat Trick, opposite Charles Tingwell, Gordon Chater, Bettina Welch, John Ewart, Lyle O'Hara and Ray Barrett.
 This was followed by a prominent role in Hot from Hollywood starring Mel Tormé and Irene Ryan, then Laugh Around the Clock with Billy Russell and Gordon Chater at Tivoli Theatres in Sydney and Melbourne.
-Her next "Phillip Street Revue" was the long-running Cross Section co-starring first with Ruth Cracknell then John Meillon.
-It was during this time that in May 1958 John proposed; they were married two months later.
-They had only been married a few months when John was offered a series of film roles in London.
-Apart from a few quick trips home they were to remain there together until 1963.
-But while John was much in demand, there was no call for her talents in London, so when offered a work in the developing television industry she jumped at the chance.
-She did little stage work until Rattle of a Simple Man for Bill Orr at the Phillip Theatre, co-starring with John who had just returned from London.
-She starred in There Will Be a Interval of 15 Minutes, again for Bill Orr.
+Her next Phillip Street Revue was the long-running Cross Section co-starring first with Ruth Cracknell, then John Meillon.

-Comedy stints at Frank Strain's "Bull 'n' Bush" theatre-restaurant followed.
+Salter relocated to London after getting married in 1958, when husband John Meillon was offered a series of film roles in London.
+Apart from a few quick trips home, they remained in the UK together until 1963.
+But while Meillon was much in demand, no film opportunities arose for Salter, so when offered work in television, she jumped at the chance.

-Her next major roles were in Crown Matrimonial for Peter Williams as Queen Mary; first at the York Theatre in the Seymour Centre then at the Mayfair Theatre.
-This was followed by Night Mother with Jill Perryman for Edgar Metcalfe at the Perth Playhouse then nationally.
+Back in Australia, Salter appeared on stage Rattle of a Simple Man at the Phillip Theatre, co-starring with Meillon who had just returned from London.
+She starred in There Will Be an Interval of 15 Minutes, again for Bill Orr.
+Comedy stints at Frank Strain's "Bull 'n' Bush" theatre restaurant followed.

-A string of comedies for Peter Williams followed: Blithe Spirit as "Madame Arcati" for Peter Williams, followed by Relatively Speaking as "Sheila", Bedroom Farce as "Delia", then Mother's Day as "Sophie Greengrass" at the Ensemble Theatre for Edgar Metcalfe and Lettice and Lovage with Ruth Cracknell for Richard Cottrell and the Sydney Theatre Company, opening in 1989 at the Sydney Opera House.
+Salter's next major role was in Crown Matrimonial as Queen Mary, a critically acclaimed performance and a role she regarded as her greatest achievement.
+This was followed by Night Mother with Jill Perryman for Edgar Metcalfe at the Perth Playhouse, before touring in the production nationally.

-Then came three plays followed at the Marian Street theatre: Love Letters, Rebecca as "Mrs Danvers" and On Golden Pond as "Ethel Thayer".
-She played Lettice and Lovage again, this time with Judi Farr and directed by Peter Willams.
+A string of comedy roles for Peter Williams followed, including playing Madame Arcati in Blithe Spirit, Sheila in Relatively Speaking and Delia in Bedroom Farce.
+She also played Sophie in Mother's Day at the Ensemble Theatre for Edgar Metcalfe.
+In 1982, she performed in a production of The Anniversary with The Restless Years cast at Phillip Street Theatre, after the series had come to an end.

-A one-woman show Legends at the Tilbury Hotel in Woolloomooloo in 1993 received rapturous critique in the Sydney Morning Herald then toured New South Wales.
+Another notable performance came when Salter teamed with Ruth Cracknell, to play eccentric spinsters in Lettice and Lovage for Sydney Theatre Company, which opened in 1989 at the Sydney Opera House.
+Additionally, she delivered an acclaimed performance as Mrs. Danvers in a 1991 stage adaptation of 1940 Hitchcock film Rebecca at Marian Street Theatre.
+The following year she performed again at Marian Street, with Love Letters and On Golden Pond, playing Ethel Thayer in the latter.
+She also performed Lettice and Lovage once more, this time with Judi Farr and directed by Peter Willams.

-That was followed by a First Night of the Proms at the Sydney Opera House to celebrate its twentieth anniversary.
+Salter's 1993 one-woman cabaret revue, June Salter – A Legend at the Tilbury Hotel in Woolloomooloo was met with rave reviews in the Sydney Morning Herald, before touring New South Wales.
+She followed this with The Last Night of the Proms at the Sydney Opera House, to celebrate its twentieth anniversary.